Approximate Tree Decompositions of Planar Graphs in Linear Time: Introduction

-The treewidth is often used to solve \myIndexNorm{$\mathrm{NP}$-hard}{NP-hard} problems on a graph $G$ with small \myIndex{treewidth} by the following two steps: First, compute a \myIndex{tree decomposition} for $G$ of \ttt{a} \myIndexSub{width}{tree decomposition} \tty{$r$}, and second, solve the problem using this \myIndex{tree decomposition}. \fr{Unfortunately}, there is a trade-off between the running times of the first and second step, depending on our choice of \tty{$r$}.
+Often, $\mathrm{NP}$-hard problems are solved on graphs $G$ with small treewidth by the following two steps: First, compute a tree decomposition for $G$ of width~$r\in \Nat$

+and second, solve the problem by using this tree decomposition.
+Unfortunately, there is a trade-off between the running times of these two steps depending on our choice of $r$.
 Very often the first step is the bottleneck.
-For example, Arnborg, Lagergren and Seese \cite{ArnLS91} showed that, for all problems \y{expressible} in so-called linear extended monadic second order (linear EMSO), the second step runs \fk{on $n$-vertex graphs} in a time linear in $n$.
-Demaine, Fomin, Hajiaghayi, and Thilikos \cite{DemFHT05} have shown that, for \fk{many} so-called bidimensional problems that are also linear EMSO problems, one can find a solution of \y{a} size $\ell$ in a given $n$-vertex graph---if one exists---in a time linear in $n$ and subexponential in $\ell$ as follows: First, try to find a tree decomposition for $G$ of width \tty{$r=\hat{c}\sqrt \ell$} for some constant $\hat{c}>0$.
-One can choose \ttt{$\hat{c}$} such that, if the algorithm fails, then there is no solution of size at most $\ell$.
-Otherwise, in a second step, use the tree decomposition obtained to solve the problem by well known algorithms \fk{in \y{\tty{$O(n c^r)=O(n c^{\hat{c}\sqrt{\ell}})$} time for some constant $c$.}} Thus, it is very important to support the first step also in such a time.
+For example, Arnborg, Lagergren and Seese \cite{ArnLS91} showed that, for all problems expressible in so-called linear extended monadic second order (linear EMSO), the second step runs on $n$-vertex graphs in a time linear in~$n$.
+Demaine, Fomin, Hajiaghayi, and Thilikos \cite{DemFHT05} have shown that, for many so-called bidimensional problems that are also linear EMSO problems, one can find a solution of a size $\ell$ in a given $n$-vertex graph---if one exists---in a time linear in $n$ and subexponential in $\ell$ as follows: First, try to find a tree decomposition for $G$ of width $r=\hat{c}\sqrt \ell$ for some constant $\hat{c}>0$.
+One can choose $\hat{c}$ such that, if the algorithm fails, then there is no solution of size at most $\ell$.
+Otherwise, in a second step, use the tree decomposition obtained to solve the problem by well known algorithms in $O(n c^r)=O(n c^{\hat{c}\sqrt{\ell}})$ time for some constant $c$.
+Thus, it is very important to support the first step also in such a time.
 This, even for planar graphs, was not possible by previously known algorithms.